 Careers with hotel chains are a great choice for graduates who are looking for opportunities to travel with work and to have responsibility at an early stage.
 You’ll need great customer service and experience is advantageous, if not essential.

-- Whitbread is the UK’s largest hotel and restaurant group and owns Premier Inn, Costa Coffee, Beefeater Grill and Brewers Fayre.
-The organisation runs several graduate schemes each year.
+- Whitbread is the UK’s largest hotel and restaurant group and owns Premier Inn, Beefeater and Brewers Fayre.
+The organisation runs a number of graduate schemes each year.

-- Hilton Worldwide is a giant hotel chain with more than 4,700 hotels and resorts in 104 countries and territories under 13 brands.
-Graduate opportunities include the ‘elevator’ fast-track programme, the management development programme, the finance programme and entry-level roles.
+- Hilton Worldwide is a giant hotel chain with more than 6,300 properties in 118 countries and territories under 18 brands.
+Graduate opportunities include a management development programme, and a revenue management programme.

-- Marriott International is a globally recognised employer with more than 5,700 hotels in more than 110 countries and territories around the world.
-The graduate leadership development programme runs for 12 to 18 months in more than 40 countries.
+- Marriott International is a globally recognised employer with more than 7,000 properties in more than 130 countries and territories around the world.
+They have previously offered a graduate leadership development programme.

-- InterContinental Hotel Group (IHG) is another hotel giant with more than 5,000 hotels, which employs staff in nearly 100 countries around the world.
-Its future leaders programme runs in operations, finance, revenue management and distribution and commercial marketing.
+- InterContinental Hotel Group (IHG) is another hotel giant with more than 5,900 hotels, and that employs staff in more than 100 countries around the world.
+It typically offers as a number of future leaders programmes in different specialisms.

-- Carlson Rezidor Hotel Group comprises a number of well known hotel brands, such as Radisson and Park Plaza, and operates in 115 countries and territories.
-Graduate opportunities include the hospitality management programme with Radisson Blu Edwardian as well as global vacancies advertised throughout the year.
+- Radisson Hotel Group comprises a number of well-known hotel brands, such as Radisson and Park Plaza, and operates in many countries and territories.
+Graduate opportunities have previously included the hospitality management programme with Radisson Blu Edwardian as well as global vacancies.

 This is another good area to explore if you’re looking for responsibility at an early stage and a career in management.
 Many recruiters in this sector run programmes that are geared towards the graduate running their own pub, restaurant or fast-food chain by the end of it.

-- Mitchells & Butlers is a big player in the hospitality industry with 1,700 restaurants and pubs across the UK.
-It has been running corporate and retail graduate schemes for many years.
+- Mitchells & Butlers is a big player in the hospitality industry with around 1,700 restaurants and pubs across the UK.
+It typically runs corporate and retail graduate schemes.

-- Compass Group is a giant employer with more than 470,000 employees globally and 60,000 of them are in the UK and Ireland.
+- Compass Group is a giant employer that operates in more than 50 countries.
 The group specialises in providing food services to locations such as factories, hospitals, universities and schools.
-There are two-year graduate development programmes as well as entry-level roles.
+They offer graduate programmes as well as entry-level roles.

-- Greene King is a British brewer that was established in 1799 and now runs more than 3,100 pubs, restaurants and hotels across England, Wales and Scotland.
-Roles are available in head office, management, breweries or running your own pub.
+- Greene King is a British brewer that was established in 1799 and now runs 2,700 pubs, restaurants and hotels across the UK.
+Roles are available in head office, breweries and running your own pub.

-- Marston’s is another brewing giant with around 1,700 pubs and bars across the UK and five breweries producing numerous permanent and guest ales.
-Pub management and head office roles are available to graduates.
+- Marston’s is another brewing giant with around 1,400 pubs across the UK.
+Pub management and head office roles are typically available to graduates.

 Careers in the travel industry are particularly wide-ranging as graduate roles include everything from business development to entertainment.

-- TUI Group is a global leisure and travel group with more than 220 brands in 180 countries and over 30 million customers.
-Several international and UK-based graduate programmes are available, most of which require a 2.1 degree.
+- TUI Group is a global leisure and travel group with operations in 180 countries and 27 million customers.
+It typically offers several international and UK-based graduate programmes.

-- Flight Centre is an international travel company with more than 19,000 employees across 14 countries.
-Graduate opportunities are available in travel consultancy and business development.
+- Flight Centre is an international travel company with more than 1,900 stores across the UK.
+It has previously offered graduate opportunities are available in travel consultancy and business development.

 As this is a smaller area of work, graduates usually start in entry-level roles rather than joining a graduate scheme.
 You’ll need great organisation and communication skills as well as technical knowledge to work in event management.

-- Clarion Events started in 1947 and now has 500 employees based in nine offices around the world, with hundreds of thousands of people visiting their events each year.
-Entry-level roles are available in a range of areas and locations.
+- Clarion Events started in 1947 and now has 15 offices around the world.
+Entry-level roles are available in a range of areas, such as marketing and technology, and locations.

 Whether you want to run your own cinema or help manage a top visitor attraction, there are plenty of graduate employment options in this industry.

-- Merlin Entertainments has headquarters in the UK and runs 115 visitor attractions in 23 countries.
-Its Accelerate graduate programme offers two options, business management and marketing, both of which offer four six-month placements at different Merlin sites and are open to candidates with a 2.1 degree.
-There is a preference for candidates with degrees either in relevant subjects such as marketing or business, or in areas such as finance and law.
+- Merlin Entertainments has headquarters in the UK and runs more than 125 visitor attractions across the world.
+Its Accelerate graduate programme offers two options, business management and marketing, both of which offer a number of placements at different Merlin sites and are open to candidates with a 2.1 degree.
+There has historically been a preference for candidates with degrees either in relevant subjects such as marketing or business, or in areas such as finance and law.

 - Centre Parcs provides short break holidays in five forest locations around the UK.
-Various roles are available for graduates in the head office and the holiday villages.
+Various roles have previously been available for graduates in the head office and the holiday villages.

 - Odeon Cinemas was founded in 1930 and is now the UK and Ireland’s largest cinema chain.
-There are roles available in cinemas (from cinema host to general manager) and in support office functions ranging from film booking and finance to property.
+You might be able to find a role in cinemas (from cinema host to general manager) and in support office functions ranging from film booking and finance to property.

-- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages more than 200 sporting and leisure facilities, including the London Aquatics Centre.
-The two-year trainee management scheme is open to graduates and those with equivalent qualifications, and gives an insight into both the operational and business side of the leisure industry.
-Entry-level roles are available in events, customer service, sales and fitness instruction among others.
+- Greenwich Leisure Limited (GLL), which also operates under the brand name Better, is a leisure provider that manages sporting and leisure facilities, and typically gets 58 million visitors to its centres each year.
+Entry-level roles in events, customer service, sales and fitness instruction – among others – have previously been available.